TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Unseelie Court/Flint Reverie.md

 Flint is a Cultural Ambassador, responsible for communicating with "grey zone" Fae, pushing Unseelie goals forward by appealing to their shared cultural roots as Fae.
 His job is to make first contact with a neutral faction like the [[Magram Tribe]], acting as the friendly face of the Unseelie Court in the region.
 He then enacts a plan, often twisting the target's traditions or beliefs into a form that suits the Unseelie Court, and especially [[Dionaea]]'s needs.

+Flint's pact with [[Dionaea]] has given him some dominion over the forces of fate and chance, in part thanks to his longstanding relationship with chance via gambling.
+Thematically, this reflects Flint's desire to have control over his own fate.
+Having spent his life with others expectations looming over him, he craves control, but his way of gaining it has left him dancing on Dionaea's puppet strings.

 ## Roleplaying
  - **Wants and Needs:** Flint wants nothing more than to be free to do as he pleases, causing some trouble and making others laugh.
 However, now that he owes his life to the Unseelie, he works for their goals, including their expansionism.
 However, he also wants to change their ways from the inside, always looking to find less violent solutions to problems.
  - **Secret or Obstacle:**